modus-x/sip_core/doc/trace/tracepoints.rst

 =================================
-Adding static tracepoints to Jami
+Adding static tracepoints to sip_core
 =================================

 :Author: Olivier Dion <olivier.dion@savoirfairelinux.com>

-This documentation explains the scope usage of static tracepoints in Jami and how to add new tracepoints.
+This documentation explains the scope usage of static tracepoints in sip_core and how to add new tracepoints.

 Scope